zostay/aws-github-rotate/scripts/README.md

      * v#.#-beta#
      * v#.#-rc#

-     The hyphenated forms will result in the prerelease flag being set.
+     The hyphenated forms will result in the pre-release flag being set.

   2. Monitor CI/CD builds to ensure successful builds.